 Magload Founder and CEO – Conners has been shooting for 15 years.
-He recently achieved Grand Master grading in IPSC Standard Manual Shotgun finishing 4th overall in the UK.
+Grand Master in Standard Manual Shotgun taking 1st place in the 2020 British Masters.
 Conners is a regular on the international competition circuit, competing at renowned matches such as the French Nationals and CESO.
 He is currently in training for the 2022 Shotgun World Shoot.

 Magload COO – Callum joined Magload bringing his marketing and creative experience from his YouTube channel EnglishShooting and from co-founding Gunroom.tv.
 Callum has a wide variety of shooting experience but focuses on 3 Gun and IPSC.
 Placing in several international multi gun matches, Callum has now set his sights on the IPSC circuit.